What kind of cases have been brought to trial so far?

 In Sweden and Germany, you can only bring to trial people who are present in your territory.
 So only low-level people who happen to be present in those countries have been brought to trial so far.
 The high-level people are still in Syria.
 But you can preserve and collect evidence for future prosecutions.
 Also, these countries can potentially issue arrest warrants for alleged perpetrators still in Syria.

 These prosecutions are important to send the message that Europe is not a safe haven for war criminals, that if you commit those crimes and come to Europe you will be brought to justice, and that even in the Syrian conflict there are repercussions for these crimes.
 Syrian refugees can play a key role in helping authorities in Europe build cases against people who are identified as having committed crimes back in Syria.
-Justice for Syria in Swedish and German Courts

 Justice for Syria is a very long-term project.
 These cases in Europe are just the first small steps, and we want to see more of them.